Image of the Teacher

 Apply Malaguzzi’s Words

 Below are quotations from Loris Malaguzzi about the Image of the Child.
 I have replaced the word child with teacher to hear how Malaguzzi’s school to hope for applies to teachers, too.
-When the word teacher appears instead of the word child, we can turn a Malaguzzi magnifier to enlarge our Image of a Teacher.
+When the word teacher appears within his message instead of the word child, we hear the wisdom of Malaguzzi and embolden our Image of a Teacher.

-The political rationalization for constraining funds from fully supporting education and narrowing the activities in a school is that teachers are incapable, subservient employees who ought to implement assigned tasks.
-That image not only masks the need for this essential public investment but also their implied incompetence rationalizes external controls.
+The political rationalization for constraining funds for education and narrowing activities allowed in a school is that teachers are incapable, subservient employees who ought to implement assigned tasks.
+A darkened image veils the need for this essential public investment and rationalizes the imposition of external controls.

-If we want to improve schools for young children, we can accompany the work of holding a powerful image of the child with the same belief for teachers.
+If we want to improve schools for young children, we can accompany the work of holding a powerful image of the child with an identical belief for teachers.

 A wholesome image of the educator follows that belief.

-We know this is true.
-It’s easy to think of teachers as thoughtful, inquisitive, people, whom we depend upon to lead not only the children but also their administrators, as well as be essential leaders in our local community.
+We know this.
+It’s the truth.
+It’s easy for us to think of teachers as thoughtful, inquisitive, people, whom we depend upon to lead not only the children but also their administrators.
+We believe teachers are essential participants in the enhancement of our local community.

 Set the Stage for a Better Future

-The teacher is key.
+The teacher sees it all.
 Like a theatrical production company, events in a school—in each classroom and each building—are led by the teachers.
 They design the sets, author the story, cue the scenes, stage the actions, prompt the actors, and listen and consider the work.
 Their every action and word creates the emergent conditions for the best in every child who is an essential, powerful member of the classroom community.

 We can disrupt the language of “training and technical assistance,” which wastes their time and masks the imposition of policies constraining the choices teachers can make in the daily life of a school.